 Sid joined the Army in 1942 as a RASC driver.
-A knee injury sustained in the boxing ring put him in bed for a week, thus leaving him out of action for the Normandy landings.
-Disappointed on missing D-Day, Sid joined the 1st Airborne Division’s 63 Squadron RAC and just a few months later, 21 year old Corporal Sallis, on 20 September 1944, as an air despatcher, was flying over Arnhem dropping supplies to the British troops on the ground.
+A knee injury sustained in the boxing ring put him in bed for a week, thus leaving him out of action for the Normandy Landings.
+Disappointed on missing D-Day, Sid joined the 1st Airborne Division’s 63 Squadron RAC and just a few months later, 21 year old Corporal Sid Sallis, on 20 September 1944, as an air dispatcher, was flying over Arnhem dropping supplies to the British troops on the ground.

 “We lost 19 men just on the first day,” he said.
 “I was really lucky – in the RAF Stirlings, there was a big hole in the floor, so it was one false move and you were out!”